Unintended consequences: Perverse results

+Perverse incentives

 According to an anecdote, the British government, concerned about the number of venomous cobra snakes in Delhi, offered a bounty for every dead cobra.
 This was a successful strategy as large numbers of snakes were killed for the reward.
 Eventually, enterprising people began breeding cobras for the income.
 When the government became aware of this, they scrapped the reward program, causing the cobra breeders to set the now-worthless snakes free.
 As a result, the wild cobra population further increased.
 The apparent solution for the problem made the situation even worse, becoming known as the Cobra effect.

 Theobald Mathew's temperance campaign in 19th-century Ireland resulted in thousands of people vowing never to drink alcohol again.
 This led to the consumption of diethyl ether, a much more dangerous intoxicant—owing to its high flammability—by those seeking to become intoxicated without breaking the letter of their pledge.